antongolub/yarn-audit-fix/README.md

 ### --force did not force the update
 The problem only concerns repositories with `workspaces` (monorepos).
 `npm audit fix --force` throws 1 status code and suggests running `npm audit fix --force`.
 This quite ironic behaviour is exactly what **npm** (arborist) [does now](https://github.com/npm/arborist/blob/5b550501f50d6489d7e5f7598a97a5cf4cc5cc8a/lib/arborist/build-ideal-tree.js#L373).
-So you may, as the message says, to manually change the dependency versions. **npm@7** is still in beta, perhaps this logic will be changed later.
 ```
 $$ yarn-audit-fix --force
  Preparing temp assets...